neomutt/neomutt.github.io/_distro/gentoo.md

 ## Building from Source <a class="offset" id="build"></a>

-These instructions will help you install all the dependencies you'll need to build NeoMutt from the source code, or you can use the Gentoo live ebuild (neomutt-99999999).
-Add `mail-client/neomutt-99999999 **` to your /etc/portage/package.accept\_keywords to enable it.
+In Gentoo, you will likely already have build NeoMutt from source.
+If you want the latest version from the Git repository, install the `=mail-client/neomutt-9999` version.
+Add `=mail-client/neomutt-9999 **` to your `/etc/portage/package.accept\_keywords` to enable it.

-Now you can follow the [guide for building NeoMutt](/dev/build).

 ## Debugging <a class="offset" id="debug"></a>

-These instructions will help you install all the dependencies you'll need to debug NeoMutt.
+Follow the [instructions in the Gentoo wiki](https://wiki.gentoo.org/wiki/Debugging) to build NeoMutt with debug symbols.

 Now you can follow the [guide for debugging NeoMutt](/dev/debug).